 Implants often last for 10 to 15 years, and it’s not uncommon to want to change your look during that time.
 Weight changes, lifestyle changes, and age-related changes can all lead to a desire to adjust your implant size.

-Women often use revision surgery as an opportunity not only to alter their sizing but also to restore a more youthful, perky appearance with a simultaneous breast lift.
+Women often use revision surgery as an opportunity not only to alter their sizing but also to restore a more youthful, perky appearance with a simultaneous breast lift, and you can learn more about it in our related blog post.
 This is also a popular addition for women who choose to remove their implants altogether.

 While breast augmentation revision is a normal part of the journey, it is also a more complicated procedure than an initial augmentation.
 For this reason, it’s essential to work with an experienced, board-certified plastic surgeon you can trust.